The Transporter

 There is a misconception that the lead star in a kung fu movie needs to be asian.
 The Transporter is an example of the error in this philosophy, and the movie's press suffered for it.
 If you're expecting a blockbuster action powerhouse film, you're going to be disappointed.
 If you want a fun kung-fu / car chase movie with about as much of a deep story as Coyote Ugly, The Transporter may be you.

 The story in The Transporter is dumb enough to not get in the way of the action.
-There aren't many plot twists and no detectable subplot, something that would have killed this movie if it was directed by Michael Bay.
-The "ex special forces black ops" background story is getting a little cliche'.
-I've been seeing this since Lethal Weapon, but each time it works as a simple and effective way of explaining one's ability to twist out of the way of oncoming machine gun fire and hit three baddies in the eye at a thousand yards while flying through the air.
-It's stupid and overused but it works.
-Not every movie can be The Matrix.
+There aren't many plot twists and no detectable subplot, something that would have killed this movie if it was directed by The Matrix.

 The DVD of The Transporter is a fine version of the film.
 It contains a 2.35 to 1 16x9 enhanced picture and a nice Dolby Digital 5.1 soundtrack that was a bit heavy in the musical bass but otherwise fine.
 There is a commentary track with Jason Statham and producer Steven Chasman.
 I cannot recommend the purchase of this movie, it is not a gem in the collection.
 If found on your shelf, women may scurry away in horror.